Kurimizumi/Honeybee-Hive/README.md

   callback({
     work: 0
   });
-  //Or if there's no work remaining, we can send the callback a false value in JavaScript, like this callback(false);
+  //Or if there's no work remaining, we can send the callback a null value in JavaScript, like this callback(null);
-  //Or like this
-  callback(0);
-  //Or this
-  callback(undefined);
 });
 ```
-Because 0 is regarded as false in JavaScript, you should wrap numbers and booleans in a JavaScript object or array

 ###### Workgroup complete
 When a set of work is complete, we must verify it.
 We can do so like this: